MUX core features are supported by three unique mechanisms:

 When traders open short positions, the MUXLP pool will reserve stablecoins for traders.
 In this case, the pool is exposed to USD-denominated losses.
 However, since there are open interest caps under each market, the pool will always manage the capacity at a level where all trader's profits can be fully covered.
 Also, the market is usually skewed; the total open interest of longs is greater than shorts in most circumstances, so the MUXLP pool mostly holds net short positions, which are less than the assets in the pool.

-MUX uses a dark oracle that aggregates price feeds from multiple sources, including Binance, Coinbase and Bitfinex to ensure pricing accuracy and stability.
+MUX uses a dark oracle that aggregates price feeds from multiple exchange sources, including Binance, to ensure pricing accuracy and stability.
 A dark oracle is a private price oracle which does not publicly display the prices of assets in the pool, and the primary purpose is to prevent front-running.
 In addition, the dark oracle eliminates nearly all room for toxic arbitrage, further enabling zero price impact trading.
 When traders place orders, the MUX broker module will obtain prices from the dark oracle and fill the orders with zero price impact.